 Kings, Pacers make shock rise in 2022-23 NBA Power Rankings

-Warriors take hard fall in 2022-23 NBA Power Rankings originally appeared on NBC Sports Bayarea
+Celtics rise into top two in 2022-23 NBA Power Rankings originally appeared on NBC Sports Boston

 Could this be the most parity-filled NBA season in recent history?